Ex-fraternity house manager sentenced to 2 years’ probation

 BELLEFONTE, Pa.
 (AP) - The former house manager of a now-defunct Penn State fraternity where a pledge fell during a night of hazing and drinking and later died has been placed on two years’ probation on a hindering apprehension conviction.

-Twenty-three-year-old Braxton Becker of Niskayuna, New York was also ordered to pay a $5,000 fine and do 100 hours of community service on the conviction stemming from the February 2017 death of 19-year-old Timothy Piazza of Lebanon, New Jersey.
+Braxton Becker, 23, of Niskayuna, New York was also ordered to pay a $5,000 fine and do 100 hours of community service on the conviction stemming from the February 2017 death of 19-year-old Timothy Piazza of Lebanon, New Jersey.

-The Centre Daily Times reports that defense attorney Karen Muir has vowed an appeal.
+Defense attorney Karen Muir has vowed an appeal, the Centre Daily Times reported.

+Piazza consumed a large quantity of alcohol the night of a pledge bid acceptance ceremony at the Beta Theta Pi house.
+His agonizing night was captured on the house’s extensive system of security cameras, but footage from the basement was not initially provided to investigators.
+Becker was accused of deleting basement security camera footage to thwart the probe in the days after Piazza’s death from severe head and abdominal injuries.

-Becker, accused of deleting basement security camera footage, was convicted of hindering apprehension but acquitted of evidence-tampering and obstruction.
-Muir said her client “has learned a very hard, valuable lesson.”
+In May, Becker was convicted of hindering apprehension but acquitted of evidence-tampering and obstruction.
+His attorney argued either for no further penalty or for any probation term to run concurrent to probation her client is serving on an earlier misdemeanor drug conviction.
+Becker “has learned a very hard, valuable lesson,” Muir said during Wednesday’s hearing.

+Piazza’s death led to passage of a stricter state anti-hazing law.
+About a dozen members of the shuttered fraternity have pleaded guilty, generally to hazing and alcohol violations, while others entered a diversion program for first-time, nonviolent offenders.
+Two former brothers still have pending charges but their cases are on hold while a pretrial issue is being appealed.

 Sign up for Daily Newsletters